ftenario/ansible-scripts/README.md

 The target server is running on a Linux server or a linux instance in a cloud.

-The purpose of this project is to automate the installation of server application, configuration and run he application.
+The purpose of this project is to automate the installation of server application, configuration and run the application.

 ### How do I get set up? ###

 * Ansible Installation

-Use Homebrew to install ansible on a Mac.
+  * Use Homebrew to install ansible on a Mac.
 Open a Terminal and type:

-$ brew update
+  * $ brew update

-$ brew install ansible
+  * $ brew install ansible

-$ ansible --version
+  * $ ansible --version

-=>  ansible 2.4.2.0
+  * =>  ansible 2.4.2.0

 * Requirements
 ⋅⋅* A freshly installed Debian Linux (Debian 8+)